 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

-Young people leaving juvenile justice residential placement face many concerns as they reenter the community, home, and school/work force.
+The process of previously incarcerated youth transitioning from juvenile justice residential placement back into their communities is an exciting and significant step, yet it can also be a difficult one.
+Young people leaving residential placement face many concerns as they reenter the community, home, and school/work force.
 Reentry refers to those activities and tasks that prepare youth placed out-of-home for reentry into their families and communities.1

 - The entry phase: The moment the youth enters residential placement